epsilon537/boxlambda/docs/forth-glossary.md

 This glossary is taken from the Mecrisp Quintus README, with modifications for BoxLambda.

+The coverage of specific platform components such as [Interrupt Handling](sw_irqs.md) and [Time Handling](sw_time.md) is factored out into separate subsections.

 Mecrisp-Quintus is case-insensitive, but only for letters 'a' to 'z'.
 UTF-8 Unicode encoded characters beyond 7 bit ASCII are case-sensitive.

-Dictionary structure:

--- Aligned on 4 --
-   4 bytes link
-   4 bytes flags
-   1 byte  name length
-   n bytes name
--- Aligned on either 2 (RV32IMC only) or 4 (all other archs) --
-   Code

-Empty link field or name length of zero denotes end of dictionary chain.

 Words with `(BoxLambda)` in the description have been added or modified as part of the BoxLambda port of Mecrisp.

-Note that the BoxLambda Forth Core does **not** include flash support.
-Flash support is a key component in the original Mecrisp Forth core.
+Note that BoxLambda's Forth does **not** include flash support as defined in Mecrisp Quintus Forth.
 BoxLambda will load non-core Forth definitions from the file system (TBD) rather than have them defined in flash memory.
 Flash support will be added, but it might not be in the form of a Forth Word Dictionary.

 ## Terminal-IO  (exactly ANS, some logical extensions)